Searching ...

 Photos taken throughout South Carolina

-If you’ve ever wondered how long it takes to drive from your South Carolina city to some of the most beautiful beaches in the South Carolina, you’ve come to the right place.
-In our previous blog post, we spoke about some of the must-visit cities in South Carolina and explored the beautiful areas it has to offer.
-This time, we’ll take you on a road trip, driving to the best beaches in South Carolina.
+If you’ve ever wondered how long it takes to drive from your South Carolina city to some of the most beautiful beaches in the Palmetto State, you’ve come to the right place.
+The coast has some of the prime must-visit cities in South Carolina.
+Take a virtual road trip with us as we explore the coastal areas people have fallen inlove with for decades.
+These are some of the best beaches in South Carolina, and how to get there from the coastal region, midland area, and upstate South Carolina.

 Coastal South Carolina

-Along coastal South Carolina some of the cities you will find are North Myrtle Beach, Myrtle Beach, Charleston, Kiawah, Beaufort, and Hilton Head.
-Because these areas are located right by the beach, they provide a great escape from the bustle of bigger cities further inland.
+Does it get any better than living right along the South Carolina beaches?
+The natural beauty of the coastal towns is right out your door!
+Along the South Carolina coast, some of the cities you will find are North Myrtle Beach, Myrtle Beach, Charleston, Kiawah, Beaufort, and Hilton Head.
+Because these barrier islands and coastal towns are the beach, they enjoy the state’s best mild winters, are packed with recreational activities, and are prime real estate.
 If you live in one of these cities, you are fortunate as your beach commute could only be steps away or a very short drive.

 North Myrtle Beach

-More than 50 years since its founding, this nine-mile-long beach community has continued to thrive.
-The four existing communities of Cherry Grove, Crescent Beach, Ocean Drive, and Windy Hill were combined to form this city in 1968.
-This small town is full of charm, offering a wide range of entertainment, restaurants, and shopping options.
+More than 50 years since its founding, this nine-mile-long beach community is a thriving, family-friendly coastal community.
+The four towns of Cherry Grove, Crescent Beach, Ocean Drive, and Windy Hill were combined to form this city in 1968.
+Being close to the more tourist-driven Myrtle Beach, it still has a wide range of entertainment, restaurants, and shopping options.
+It’s also part of the Grand Strand, a mile-long stretch of oceanfront crossing into North Carolina.
+Part of its beachfront is designated autism-friendly, making this a go-to beachfront for all.

-If your driving along the coast, driving from North Myrtle Beach to Charleston will take around 2 hours and 18 minutes to drive the 119.3 mile stretch of the US-17 S road.
+Driving along the coast from North Myrtle Beach to Charleston takes around 2 hours and 18 minutes on this 119.3-mile stretch of the US-17 S road.

 Myrtle Beach

-While the beach is definitely a highlight of this city, other must-see attractions include the Myrtle Beach Skywheel, which is located right at the heart of the beach.
-This 200-foot Ferris wheel features 42 air-conditioned glass gondolas where you can experience an extraordinary birds-eye view of the Grand Strand.
-Every ride is around 12 minutes long with tickets costing $14 for riders who are 12 and older, and $9 for kids aged 3 to 11.
+While the beach is definitely a highlight of this city, other must-see attractions include the Myrtle Beach Skywheel, central on the boardwalk.
+This 200-foot Ferris wheel features 42 air-conditioned glass gondolas where you experience an extraordinary birds-eye view of the Grand Strand.
+Every ride is around 12 minutes long.

-Just a short walk away from the SkyWheel is Peaches Corner, a Myrtle Beach restaurant located at 900 North Ocean Blvd.
+A short walk from the SkyWheel is Peaches Corner, a Myrtle Beach restaurant located at 900 North Ocean Blvd.
 While many attractions have come and gone throughout the years, Peaches Corner has stood the test of time and still serves foot-long hot dogs, double cheeseburger baskets, and beer to locals and visitors alike.

 Kiawah Island

-Kiawah Island is the closest place to paradise on Earth and is a private island that features 10 miles of pristine beaches surrounded by sand dunes, maritime forestry, and lush marshes.
-All of these combined translate to beach scenery that can’t be compared.
+Kiawah Island is the closest place to paradise on Earth.
+This private island features ten miles of pristine beaches surrounded by sand dunes, maritime forestry, and lush marshes.
+Since most of the beachfront is privately owned, it’s less crowded and more pristine.
+Its beach scenery can’t be compared.

 A mere 25.5-mile stretch via State Rd S-10-20, Kiawah Island is just a stone’s throw away from Charleston.